m-elkhou/CreditCard/README.md

 # CreditCard
- Gestion des cartes bancaires
+Credit Card Management (Android Mobile Application)

-- Consommation d'un service web à l'aide d’API RESTful.
+- Consuming a RESTful web service
-- Gestion de la base de données par JEE et API Volley.
+- Management of the database by JEE and API Volley.
-- Utilisation des désigne paternes.
+- Using Design Patterns.

 ***
 ### Links